Boemska/macrocore/README.md

 ## File Properties
  - filenames much match macro names
+ - filenames must be lowercase
+ - macro names must be lowercase
  - one macro per file
- - filenames must be lowercase
  - prefixes:
    - _mf_ for macro functions (can be used in open code).
    - _mp_ for macro procedures (which generate sas code)